COVID-19 protests in the United States: Colorado

-A Facebook event was created for a gathering called "Operation Gridlock Denver" for April 19, with more than 550 people stating they were going to the event.
+A Facebook event was created for a gathering called Operation Gridlock Denver for April 19, with more than 550 people stating they were going to the event.
 The operation plan was to "drive to the capitol in Denver and gridlock the roads in protest to the mandatory lockdowns and violation of constitutional rights ..."
-Footage from the counter-protest went viral after counter-protestors dressed as nurses silently stood in front of cars participating in the protest Operation Gridlock, while wearing their scrubs and N95 face masks.
+Footage from the counter-protest went viral after counter-protestors dressed as nurses silently stood in front of cars participating in the Operation Gridlock protest, while wearing their scrubs and N95 face masks.
 One nurse who participated in the counter-protest stated the protest felt like "a slap in the face to medical workers".
-The counter protestors claimed to be nurses from a local hospital but declined to identify themselves or their employer.
+The counter-protestors claimed to be nurses from a local hospital but declined to identify themselves or their employer.

 Idaho

 Several hundred protesters assembled at the Idaho State Capitol building in Boise under the slogan "Disobey Idaho" on April 17.
-The protest was organized by three conservative groups—the "Idaho Freedom Foundation", "Idaho Second Amendment Alliance" and "Health Freedom Idaho"—and emceed by Republican state representative Tammy Nichols.
+The protest was organized by three conservative groups—the Idaho Freedom Foundation, Idaho Second Amendment Alliance and Health Freedom Idaho—and emceed by Republican state representative Tammy Nichols.

 On August 25, activist Ammon Bundy was arrested twice in two days for trespassing at the Idaho State Capitol.
 Dozens more pushed past police and were allowed to sit in the gallery overlooking the Idaho House of Representatives without masks.
-Speaker Scott Bedke ultimately allowed them to fill every seat despite social distancing rules.
+Speaker Scott Bedke ultimately allowed them to fill every seat despite social-distancing rules.

 On March 6, 2021, more than a hundred protesters gathered outside the Idaho State Capitol for a "burn the mask" event organized by the husband of Idaho state representative Dorothy Moon and others.